1 Samuel 8–10; 13; 15–16

 Old Testament Stories “Hannah” Images

-In your own words, tell the children why Hannah was sad (see 1 Samuel 1:2–8; see also “Hannah” in Old Testament Stories).
+• Why was Hannah was sad?
 What can we do when we are sad?
 Read to the children 1 Samuel 1:10, and invite the children to listen for what Hannah did.
 Ask the children how they feel when they pray.
 Read from verse 18 to explain that after her prayer, Hannah “was no more sad.”
+Help the children see that they can always pray to Heavenly Father, especially when they are sad.

 Use this week’s activity page to teach the children that they can pray to Heavenly Father and He will help them.
 While the children are coloring, sing or play a recording of a song that teaches about prayer, such as “A Child’s Prayer” (Children’s Songbook, 12–13).

+Read together 1 Samuel 1:15, and discuss what it means to pour out our souls before the Lord.
 Maybe you could pour something out of a container to help family members visualize what Hannah meant when she said, “I … have poured out my soul before the Lord.”
 Why is this a good way to describe what our prayers should be like?
 How can we improve our personal and family prayers?
 Come, Follow Me—For Individuals and Families: Old Testament 2022 “Ruth; 1 Samuel 1–3”

 Friend June 2022 “Scripture Hero Cards”